 - Always Prep Before You Mop: Sweeping or vacuuming before you mop is essential.
 Mopping over loose dirt and grit can create fine scratches, so removing that debris first is a critical step for protecting your hardwood's finish.

-The 8 Best Spin Mops for Hardwood Floors
+The 8 Best Spin Mops for Your Hardwood Floors

 Finding the right mop for hardwood floors can feel like a high-stakes decision.
 You need something that cleans effectively without leaving behind puddles of water that could cause warping or damage.
 That’s where a great spin mop comes in.
 These mops are designed with wringing mechanisms that remove excess water, leaving the mop head perfectly damp for a safe and thorough clean.
 The best models combine this feature with ultra-soft microfiber heads that trap dust and grime without scratching your beautiful floors.